TheKK/progress/README.md

 Contribution
 ============

-I can't believe you would say that, but if you have any great idea or any bug report, don't be hesitate!
+I can't believe you would say that, but if you have any great idea want to share or any bug to report, don't be hesitate!
 It would be more wonderful if someone wants to write some code for this project!

 Who create this
 ===============